-MIT Scheme is the version of Scheme that we will use for Scheme programming.
-This section describes the most important things you need to know in order to use MIT Scheme.
+MIT Scheme is the version of Scheme that we will be using in this course.
+This handout describes the most important things you need to know in order to use MIT Scheme.
 For more detailed information, you should consult the MIT Scheme User's Manual, available at: